Unit Averaging for Heterogeneous Panels: Introduction

-This paper is related to different strands of the literature.
-First, it is related to the literature on frequentist model averaging.
+This paper is related to two strands of the literature.
+First, it contributes to the literature on estimation of unit-specific parameters.
+Important contributions in this area include \cite{Zhang2014}, \cite{Wang2019}, \cite{Issler2009} and \cite{Liu2020}.
+In contrast to these contributions, we focus on a setting where the time dimension is moderate (as opposed to either large or small).
+Moreover, the existing literature largely focuses on linear models under strict exogeneity \citep{Baltagi2008a, Wang2019} whereas our framework allows for nonlinear and dynamic models.
+Second, our paper is related to the literature on frequentist model averaging.
 Important contributions in this area include \cite{Hjort2003}, \citet{Hansen2007}, \citet{Hansen2008}, \citet{Wan2010}, \citet{Hansen2012}, \citet{Liu2015}, and \citet{Gao2016}, among others. \cite{Gao2016, Yin2019} deal with model averaging estimators specifically tailored for panel models.
-The main difference with respect to these contributions is that we focus on averaging different units with the same model whereas these papers average different models.
-Second, this paper is related to the literature on unit-specific estimation using compromise estimators.
-Important contributions in this area include \cite{Zhang2014}, \cite{Wang2019}, \cite{Issler2009} and \cite{Liu2020}.
-The main difference with respect to these contributions is that we focus on a setting where the time dimension is moderate (as opposed to either large or small) and that we do not require strict exogeneity.
-Moreover, the existing literature largely focuses on linear models \citep{Baltagi2008a, Wang2019} whereas our framework allows for a large class of nonlinear models.
+The main difference with respect to these contributions is that we focus on averaging different units with the same model whereas these papers average different models for a given fixed unit or the pooled data.

 The rest of the paper is structured as follows.
 Section \ref{section:methodology} introduces the unit averaging methodology.
 Section \ref{section:theory} studies the theoretical properties of the procedure.
 Section \ref{section:simulation} contains the simulation study.
 Section \ref{section:empirical} contains the empirical application.
 Concluding remarks follow in section \ref{section:end}.
 All proofs are collected in the proof appendix.
-Additional results are collected in the online appendix, available from the authors' websites.
+Further theoretical, numerical, and empirical results are collected in an online appendix.